 - Press Release

-Science activities on-board for the duration of C44 include repetitive blocks of imaging with occasional riders, a few Ultraviolet Imaging Spectrograph system scans and a sprinkling of optical navigation (OPNAV) images.
-The results will be Saturn approach movies to study the planet’s atmosphere and its temporal variations, searches for new satellites, observations of Titan, searches for diffuse ring material and system scans to map atomic species.
+Science activities on-board for cruise sequence C44 include repetitive blocks of imaging with ride along instrument participation, Ultraviolet Imaging Spectrograph scans of the Saturnian system and optical navigation (OPNAV) images.
+The repeating imaging blocks will be used to develop Saturn approach movies to study the planet’s atmosphere and its temporal variations, as well as search for new satellites, observe Titan, search for diffuse ring material, and map atomic species within the system.

 Additional information about Cassini-Huygens is online at http://saturn.jpl.nasa.gov .